donnemartin/system-design-primer/README.md

 **[Amazon SQS](https://aws.amazon.com/sqs/)** is hosted but can have high latency and has the possibility of messages being delivered twice.

-**[Apache kafka](https://kafka.apache.org/)** is run as a highly available cluster (managed by zookeeper) and is built for realtime data streaming which can be leveraged for event messaging.
+**[Apache kafka](https://kafka.apache.org/)** is run as a highly available cluster (managed by zookeeper) and is built for realtime data streaming which can be leveraged for event messaging but comes with configurational complexity, a steep learning curve and lack of native monitoring tools.

 ### Task queues